openalea/openalea.rtfd.io/doc/development/contributing.rst

 .. warning::

-  All proposed changes must follow the ``OpenAlea development guidelines``
+  All proposed changes must follow the :doc:guidelines - ``OpenAlea development guidelines``

 #. `Create an account <https://github.com/join>`_ on GitHub if you do not already have one.
    You will choose your GitHub_ login <your_login>.